 Name that emotion.
 The next time you feel out of control, practice naming your emotions: This is anger.
 This is envy.
 This is disappointment.
 When you feel strong emotions, they may seem stronger because you are experiencing several at once.
 Differentiating them helps you to have a better relationship with them, and to understand what they’re trying to tell you.

 Focus outside of yourself.
 Try to direct your thinking away from problematic thoughts and emotions.
 Think of a lovely fantasy vacation, something you want to make, something you’re looking forward to, someone you love.
-Make a special place in your imagination where you can go when you’re experiencing prolonged stress.
+Make a special refuge in your imagination where you can go when you’re experiencing prolonged stress.

 Stand by yourself.
 Often, when we’re afraid, we lose perspective on our good qualities.
 When you’ve experienced something stressful, treat yourself the way you treat your child when she’s had a bad day.
 Have a nice meal.
 Drink a cup of hot tea.
 Cover up with a blanket.
 Sit by the fire.
 Listen to relaxing music.
 Don’t turn against yourself in hard times—take care of yourself.